V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)tunda (bitunda) : beautiful landscape, beautiful view / famous thing

-– kitunga : bag, basket / stupidity, silliness, naivety, ingenuity
+– kitunga : bag, basket / stupidity, silliness, naivety, artlessness, ingenuousness, simplicity

-– kitungu : hardware, material / head, hump
+– kitungu : material, hardware / head, hump

 – kitungununu : ignorant / disobedience, impertinence

-– (ki)tunia : whiteness, excessive cleanliness, bright light
+– (ki)tunia : whiteness, excessive cleanliness, dazzling light, brilliant light

 – kitunti : motor, engine